jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 They're also not particularly bright.
 My father has an hour blocked off on his schedule every morning to pick out a *wristwatch*.
 Three assistants guide him through his day and he's still late for everything, but the man will have a watch band that matches his socks, by God, or die trying!
 He got the habit, and most of the watches, from his father, just like I have a closet full of watches I only use when I need to kiss up to the family.

-Granted, I'm a waste, too, living off a trust fund partying and playing lacrosse when it isn't polo season, but I'm not doing it to make a buck off of oppressed minorities.
+Granted, I'm a waste, too, living off a trust fund partying and playing lacrosse when it isn't polo season, but I'm not doing it to make a buck off oppressed minorities.
 I'm doing it to burn off some of the family fortune.
-I'm doing it so that nobody notices the money that goes to soup kitchens and mobile clinics, which it turns out are just petty cash when you go through money like I do, and hiding it keeps Wooster Amalgamated from _helping_ by supplying equipment and supplies sourced from what I can only imagine would be the very best sweatshops and slave camps around the world.
+I'm doing it so that nobody notices the money that goes to soup kitchens and mobile clinics, which it turns out are just petty cash when you go through money like I do, and hiding it keeps Wooster Amalgamated from _helping_ by supplying equipment and supplies sourced from what I can only imagine would be the absolute best sweatshops and slave camps around the world.

-Me?
+Who am I?
 I'm Egbert Buckminster Mannering Wooster.
 My family calls me "Bertie," just like my father, grandfather, and so forth going back at least a hundred years, and I'm not sure which name is worse.
 My friends just call me E. B. or Eebee, which is at least *slightly* less awkward.
 For a few years at school, I campaigned for "Bucky," but nobody took my lead on that, even when I took jobs and introduced myself that way.
 I should just be happy that I'm rich enough to not have been a B. M. or an E. W., I guess.

 Regardless, duty, whatever horrifying family duty this might be, calls.
 I text Jeeves, but it turns out he already did his valet magic for the morning, setting out a double-breasted three-piece that's precisely the shade of blue that makes grandpa angry.
 Jeeves is an artist.
 His family has been working for mine for generations, for some insane reason.
 His father still works for mine.
 We bond over how stupidly evil my family is, sometimes, and he's gotten me out of more than a few scrapes.